andrewabsa/CLItriviaquiz/software_development_plan.md

 **Game modes:** Choose from **Easy**, **Medium**, and **Hard**.
 Each game mode has unique questions and answers.

-**Short answer**
-Short answer questions will only allow the user to answer in a specific word/term.
-Hints will be provided if the user surpasses a certain number of attempts.
-User must answer short answer questions with a string, the program will throw an error if it receives any other data type as input

 **True or False**
 True of False questions will prompt user to enter the answer as "T" for true or "F" for false.